 Assuming you’re just like me and you want a summarized version of the facts, process mapping is another one of those simple concepts essential to the success of any business.

-Process mapping consists in identifying the steps you take to go from point A to point B. Sticking to the pizza parlor example, the steps of the process would roughly be:
+Process mapping consists of identifying the steps you take to go from point A to point B. Sticking to the pizza parlor example, the steps of the process would roughly be:

 - Taking the order on the phone;

 - Passing it on to the kitchen for preparation;